When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 Conclusion

-All of the electric bikes featured in this article offer very good value for money – although it’s important to remember none of these e-bikes are ‘proper’ electric mountain bikes and if you treat them as such they aren’t going to last very long.
-You’re going to need to spend a lot more money for an e-MTB that will handle tough off-road riding.
+The electric bikes featured in this article offer very good value for money.
+However, it’s important to remember none of these e-bikes are ‘proper’ electric mountain bikes, and if you treat them as such, they won’t last very long.
+You’ll need to spend much more on an e-MTB that will handle tough off-road riding.

-Is there a clear winner and do I have a favourite?
+Is there a clear winner, and do I have a favourite?
 My first impressions of the Eleglide M1 Plus are very good.
-For its current discounted price of £689.99, it’s an absolute bargain.
+Its current discounted price of £689.99 is an absolute bargain.
 Even at its regular price of £749, it offers unbeatable value.
-The Eskute Voyager is a great bike, but its replacement the Netuno now costs just over £1000.
+The Eskute Voyager is a great bike, but its replacement, the Netuno, now costs just over £1000.
 The styling and build quality of the Himo C26 are excellent.
-The Decathlon E-ST100 offers an excellent specs for the price and has very positive customer reviews.
+The Decathlon E-ST100 offers excellent specs for the price and has very positive customer reviews.

-The DDFGG is by far the cheapest on this list and has favourable customer reviews making it an excellent choice.
-I also really like the look of the Swifty, plus it uses a high-quality Panasonic battery which is unusual to see on electric bikes at this price.
+The DDFGG is by far the cheapest on this list and has favourable customer reviews, making it an excellent choice.
+I also really like the look of the Swifty; it uses a high-quality Panasonic battery, which is unusual to see on electric bikes at this price.

 If you’re after something with a bit more oomph, then the Ado A26 with its 500w motor would be a great choice, but remember it’s not road legal and riding one of these on the road could land you in hot water, with penalty points on your driving licence.